tktracker/IntuneDocs/intune/configuration/kernel-extensions-overview-macos.md

 ## What you need to know

 - Unsigned legacy kernel extensions can be added.
 - Be sure to enter the correct team identifier and bundle ID of the kernel extension.
 Intune doesn't validate the values you enter.
-If you enter wrong information, the extension won't work on the device.
+If you enter wrong information, the extension won't work on the device.A team identifier is exactly 10 alphanumeric characters long.

 > [!NOTE]
 > Apple released information regarding signing and notarization for all software.
 On macOS 10.14.5 and newer, kernel extensions deployed through Intune don't have to meet Apple's notarization policy.